113ll3/Ibmclouddocscli/index.md

 {: #step3-install-idt-manually}
 {: step}

-To manually install the CLI plug-ins and tools, see [installing the tools and plug-ins manually](/docs/cli?topic=cli-install-devtools-manually).
+To manually install the CLI plug-ins and tools, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).

 ## Configure your environment
 {: #step4-configure-idt-env}